 BIG CHURCH DAY OUT (BCDO) IS AN ANNUAL CHRISTIAN MUSIC FESTIVAL THAT TAKES PLACE IN THE NORTH (CHESHIRE) AND SOUTH (WEST SUSSEX) OF ENGLAND.

-Review by Stephen Bradley
+Written by Stephen Bradley

 Once again I find myself navigating the rolling hills that lead to Macclesfield, the home of Big Church Day Out (North), ready for my second year at the UK Christian Music Festival.
 Having grown up attending Glastonbury Festival I was surprised by just how much I enjoyed my first time at BCDO last year, since few events can live up to the experience of one of the world’s largest music festivals, but my weekend of seeing artists’ like Gungor, Andy Mineo, Rend Collective, Bethel Music and many others was nothing short of brilliant.
 Carried by that excitement, I'm pleased to arrive to glorious sunshine and my tent already pitched thanks to the help of some friends who arrived a day early.